routine-fit/server/.github/pull_request_template.md

 > - Bug Fix (problem solution in development environment)
 > - Hot Fix (problem solution in production environment)
 > - Environment Merge (merge branches to different environments)
+>   - If there is a change on the env variables please update the env.example to have it updated

 ## Description